 Take note that the shocks are totally different between FJ 1100 models, FJ 1200 86-87, FJ 3CV models and FJ 91 on, so if you find a 2nd hand shock in e-bay check the year model

-Front fork: Hagon springs, 10-40w engine oil 25 cm3 less than recommended, near 1 cm the fork legs raised, 2nd position of 3 on springs and minimum rebound
+Front fork: Hagon springs, 10-40w engine oil 25 cm3 less than recommended, around 1 cm the fork legs raised, 1st position of 3 on springs (minimum) and middle rebound (2 of 3)

 Rear shock: OE shock with the spring mode done, position 1 on spring and 3 on rebound.
 Shorter rods fitted